kanthamashokreddy/webApp/README.md

 # webApp
-Building an web App and deploying it in AWS
+Building an web App
+Deploying it in AWS